 • Microservices oriented – decompose applications into modular, independent services

-Unlike Cloud, Edge computing concerns with physical location and latency issues.
-Edge is very common in IoT scenarios.
+Unlike the Cloud, Edge computing concerns physical location and latency issues.
+It is very common in IoT scenarios.

-API gateway allows a number of APIs to come together as a single gateway for a uniform user experience.
+API gateways allow a number of APIs to come together as a single gateway for a uniform user experience.
 The API gateway centrally manages the APIs and provides enterprise-level security.
-The gateway handles common tasks like statistics, rate limiting, user authentication.
+It handles common tasks like statistics, rate limiting, and user authentication.

-A strategy to limit network traffic by putting a limit on how often someone can repeat an action in a certain timeframe.
+A strategy to limit network traffic is to limit how often someone can repeat an action in a certain timeframe.
 Rate limiting can help eliminate malicious activities and bot impacts.

-In cloud computing, encapsulation means packaged software code along with all of its dependencies, such that it can consistently run both on clouds and on-premises.
+In cloud computing, encapsulation means packaging software code along with all of its dependencies so that it can consistently run on both clouds and on-premises.

 • Containerized Datacentres